jayb39/k8s-cluster-on-ovh/README.md

 Specify your credentials , edit *provider.tf* file with your personal credentials, aka "username" and "password"

-Edit *ressources.tf* with your keypair "name", <public_key> and the path to your "private_key" to deploy Kubernetes packages through remote-exec connection process.
+Edit *ressources.tf* with your keypair "name", "public_key" and the path to your "private_key" to deploy Kubernetes packages through remote-exec connection process.

 **2. Create your infrastructure**